 For the installation masts, there are some different types and constructions to choose from.
 The most common one is the metal rigid electrical conduit, whether the RMC type or the intermediate IMC type.
 Some of the weather heads can be attached or installed with the nonmetallic pipe, generally made from PVC plastic.

 These kinds of things are regulated by the building authority as well as the utility company.
 It may vary from one location to another.

 Some Crucial Elements

-When we are talking about the weatherheads, we are talking about the service point and the overall functionality of the device.
-Because of the unique construction of the weatherhead, it will prevent the snow and the rain from getting into the mast.
+When we are talking about the weather heads, we are talking about the service point and the device’s overall functionality.
+Because of the Weatherhead’s unique construction, it will prevent the snow and the rain from getting into the mast.
 So, how does it do so?

-- Then, it routes the entrance conductor downward, allowing the so claled drip loop.
+- Then, it routes the entrance conductor downward, allowing the so-called drip loop.
 It is a slight dip within the service wire.
-The drip loop will prevent therain from going down the wires and then the mast.
+The drip loop will prevent the rain from going down the wires and then the mast.

-But such a knowledge can be handy if you have to deal with the installation.
-After all, making sure that the electrical weatherhead installation is done properly can give you a slight advantage on your own.
+But such knowledge can be handy if you have to deal with the installation.
+After all, making sure that the electrical Weatherhead installation is done properly can give you a slight advantage on your own.